opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/identity_credential_v3.md

 * `access` - Access key ID.

+* `secret` - Secret key ID.
+If `pgp_key` is not set, secret will be in plain text.
-* `secret` - The encrypted secret, base64 encoded.
+  The encrypted secret, base64 encoded.
 The encrypted secret may be decrypted using the command line, for example: `terraform output encrypted_secret | base64 --decode | keybase pgp decrypt`.

 * `create_time` - Time of the access key creation.